Carbon pricing inevitable for Austria: Verbund CEO

-VIENNA (Reuters) - Austria will have to adopt a carbon pricing system along the lines of what Germany has proposed, the chief executive of state-controlled utility Verbund told Reuters.
+VIENNA (Reuters) - Austria will have to adopt a carbon pricing system along the lines of what Germany has proposed, the chief executive of state-controlled utility Verbund (VERB.VI) told Reuters.

 The German cabinet last week approved steps to slash greenhouse gas emissions, paving the way for landmark climate legislation this year.
 Climate activists and industry groups criticized the plans as too weak to achieve Germany’s goal of becoming emissions-neutral by 2050.